Canadian-Geospatial-Platform/geoview/docs/app/loading-maps.md

 z is for zoom level
-p is for projection (currently supported values: 3857 and 3978) c is for center (an array of two elements, represents latitude and longtitude) l is for language (currently supported values: en-CA, fr-CA t is for theme (currently supported values: dark, light) b is for basemap options (an object with three properties, id, shaded, labeled) cp is for core packages to be loaded (array of strings) supported values: "details-panel", "layers-panel", "basemap-panel"
+p is for projection (currently supported values: 3857 and 3978) c is for center (an array of two elements, represents latitude and longtitude) l is for language (currently supported values: en, fr t is for theme (currently supported values: dark, light) b is for basemap options (an object with three properties, id, shaded, labeled) cp is for core packages to be loaded (array of strings) supported values: "details-panel", "layers-panel", "basemap-panel"